tadesouaiaia/bridgePRS-website/docs/index.md

 [//]: # (![Screenshot](img/bridge_logo3.png)

-BridgePRS is a Bayesian-ridge (Bridge) method that "bridges" the PRS between two populations of different ancestry, developed to tackle the "PRS Portability Problem".
-The PRS portability problem causes lower PRS accuracy in target populations which were not included in the GWAS summary statistics base populations used to estimate the PRS.
-This is because of differences in linkage disequilibrium
-(LD), differences in allele frequency driven by genetic drift and natural selection, and gene–environment interactions affecting causal effect sizes between the base and target populations.
+BridgePRS is a **B**ayesian method that utilises **ridge** regression developed to tackle the "**PRS** Portability Problem".
+The PRS portability problem causes lower PRS accuracy in target populations which were not included in the GWAS base populations used to estimate the PRS.
+This is because of differences in linkage disequilibrium (LD), allele frequency and gene–environment interactions affecting causal effect sizes between the base and target populations.

 # Package Downloads